oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

     There are two alternatives how to load images which will be used for prediction.

-    In one of the previous labs, you have already downloaded images that you used in your image library.
-Part of that dataset is also validation dataset which we will use for the prediction exercise later in this lab.
+    In one of the previous labs, you have already downloaded images that you used for your image library.
+Part of that dataset is also validation dataset which you will use for the prediction exercise later in this lab.

     First, you have to load images from validation dataset to the new bucket you've just created.